nortikin/sverchok/docs/Unit_01/lesson_02.rst

 This lesson will introduce the following nodes: ``List Length, List Shift, List Zip, Formula``, and use nodes seen in Lesson 01.

 This will continue from the previous lesson where we made a plane from 4 vectors.
 We can reuse some of these nodes in order to make a Circle.
-If you saved it as suggested load it up or You can also create it from scratch by cross referencing this image.
+If you saved it as suggested load it up or recreate it from scratch by cross referencing this image.

 |former_final_image|